sourcegraph/handbook/content/product-engineering/planning-process.md

 These are due each Friday by 19:00 UTC.

-- Owners update their sections and connected issues in the [GitHub project tracker](#github-project-tracker)
+- Teams ensure that the [GitHub project tracker](#github-project-tracker) and connected issues are up-to-date.
 - Directors update the [OKR slides](#okr-slides)

 ### Monthly team updates